Skip to main content

 Tennessee Drug Laws

-Like many states, Tennessee classifies controlled substances by "schedules."
-The schedules are based on the drug's level of dangerousness and the connection between a high risk of addiction; in general, the higher the risk for addiction, the greater the danger level.
-The schedule ranges from Schedule I (drugs including heroin) to Schedule VII which only includes butyl nitrate substances including drugs, more commonly known as poppers.
+Like many states, Tennessee classifies controlled substances into schedules.
+The state's seven schedules are based on the drug's level of abuse, addiction, and accepted medical uses.
+In general, the higher the risk for abuse and addiction, the greater the danger level.
+Examples of drugs in each schedule are as follows:

-• Possess a controlled substance with intent to manufacture, deliver, or sell the controlled substance.
+• Possessing a controlled substance with intent to manufacture, deliver, or sell it

 • Fines